Fresh herbs are always used in Persian cooking, especially in this Persian Salmon Stew with Cilantro and Tamarind, known as Ghalieh Mahi.

 - 3 oz fresh parsley

-- 2 TBS extra virgin olive oil
+- 2 tablespoon extra virgin olive oil

-- ยฝ medium onion, diced
+- ½ medium onion diced

 - 1 teaspoon turmeric

-- 4 large garlic cloves, minced
+- 4 large garlic cloves minced

-- 2 TBS dried fenugreek
+- 2 tablespoon dried fenugreek

-- ยฝ teaspoon salt
+- ½ teaspoon salt

-- ยผ teaspoon ground black pepper
+- ¼ teaspoon ground black pepper

 - 2 cup water

-- 2 TBS lemon juice
+- 2 tablespoon lemon juice

-- 2 TBS tamarind paste
+- 2 tablespoon tamarind paste

-- 1 TBS tomato paste
+- 1 tablespoon tomato paste

-- 1 lb boneless salmon, cut into 4 equal pieces
+- 1 lb boneless salmon cut into 4 equal pieces

 Instructions

 - Wash and spin dry cilantro and parley.
 Time off stems, especially the big woody ones, and discard.
+Once herbs are dry, purée In a food processor until finely chopped.

-- When oil is hot, add onions and sauté until onions start to soften and reduce heat to medium-low.
+- In large pot over medium-high heat add olive oil.
+When oil is hot, add onions and sauté until onions start to soften and reduce heat to medium-low.

 - Continue cooking for 15-20 minutes until vegetables are translucent, then stir in turmeric and garlic.